ChasNelson1990/privacyguides.org/blog/posts/monero-server-using-truenas.md

 ### Test with Cake Wallet

 Cake Wallet will connect to your Monero node.
 Follow [these steps](https://docs.cakewallet.com/features/advanced/tor-with-orbot/#switch-back-to-cake-wallet) to change the Monero node that Cake Wallet uses.
-Provide your `monerodrpc` onion address for the Monero Node app as the node address, `18089` as the port, no username, no password, and `Use SSL` unticked.
+Provide your `monerodrpc` onion address for the Monero Node app as the node address, `18089` as the port, no username, no password, and `Use SSL` unchecked.

 You should see a green dot next to this newly added node, and you should notice that your wallet is able to sync.
 Syncing performance to a Monero node over Tor is slow.